NVIDIA/runx/README.md

 submit_job --gpu 2 --cpu 16 --mem 128 -c "python train.py --lr 0.02 --solver adam  --logdir /home/logs/vengeful-jaguar_2020.02.06_14.19"
 ```

+## Summarization with sumx
 After you've run your experiment, you will likely want to summarize the results.
+You might want to know:
-Which training run was best?
+* Which training run was best?
+* How long was an epoch
+* What about other metrics?

-You summarize your runs with `sumx`. sumx knows where your logs are kept: it's the concatenation of LOGROOT and your experiment name.
+You summarize your runs with on the commandline with `sumx`.
+All you need to do is tell `sumx` which experiment you want summarized. `sumx` knows what your LOGROOT (it'll get that from the .runx file) and so it looks within that directory for your experiment directory.

-So all you need to do is tell sumx which experiment you want summarized:
+In the following example, we ask `sumx` to summarize the `sweep` experiment.

 ```bash
 > python -m runx.sumx sweep --sortwith acc